enspencer/nytimes-bestsellers/README.md

 2. bestseller_lists_overview()

-returns an overview of Times best-seller lists given a week in YYYY-MM-DD form `@client.bestseller_lists_overview('2012-04-12')`
+Returns an overview of Times best-seller lists given a week in YYYY-MM-DD form `@client.bestseller_lists_overview('2012-04-12')`

 3. search_list(list_name, o = {})

+Allows for a filtered search of a specific list.
+Optional parameters are date, isbn, published_date, rank, rank_last_week, and weeks_on_list.

 4. single_history